 Transparent insurance group structure

-(1) The Prudential Authority may, for the purpose of facilitating the prudential supervision of insurers, direct a controlling company to amend the structure of the insurance group, in accordance with a plan submitted to, and approved by, within a period agreed by the Prudential Authority.
+(1) The Prudential Authority may, for the purpose of facilitating the prudential supervision of the insurance group or any insurer that is part of the insurance group, direct a controlling company to amend the structure of the insurance group, in accordance with a plan submitted to, and approved by the Prudential Authority, within a period agreed by the Prudential Authority.

 (a) The controlling company whose restructuring plan was approved as contemplated in subsection (1) must submit a monthly progress report to the Prudential Authority that sets out the measures taken and the progress made with implementing the restructuring plan.